CMB-HD/hdlike/README.md

 (You should include the name of the CMB project to which you are charging your hours somewhere in the `job-name`; e.g., `#SBATCH --job-name=hdlike_CMBEXP`.
 Please see below for more information about using Cobaya on NERSC.)

+To analyze the MCMC chains, we provide an example Jupyter notebook named `hdlike_cobaya_results.ipynb`.
+We also provide a set of pre-computed chains that can be used to test the notebook.

 ## Running MCMC chains on NERSC